intro: Is our national anthem just too hard to sing?

 Bryan isn't the first to catch flack for singing the national anthem -- not by a long shot.
 Here are some other famous faces who have mangled "The Star Spangled Banner."

-The Aerosmith singer caused a stir at this year's Super Bowl when he screeched out the lyrics to "The Star Spangled Banner" with ear-splitting high notes.
+quicklist: 2 category: title: Steven Tyler url: text: The Aerosmith singer caused a stir at this year's Super Bowl when he screeched out the lyrics to "The Star Spangled Banner" with ear-splitting high notes. media: 15418736 caption: related:

 Singing "The Star-Spangled Banner" to kick off the championship game between the Green Bay Packers and the Pittsburgh Steelers, Aguilera messed up the line, "O'er the ramparts we watched, were so gallantly streaming," repeating an earlier line of the song that she also botched.

-Twitter users blasted Anita Baker's singing of "The Star-Spangled Banner" when she performed at the 2010 NBA Finals after the R&B legend just couldn't hit the high notes.
+quicklist: 5 category: title: Anita Baker url: text: Twitter users blasted Anita Baker's singing of "The Star-Spangled Banner" when she performed at the 2010 NBA Finals after the R&B legend just couldn't hit the high notes. media: 10885518 caption: related:

-Michael Bolton crooned a cringe-worthy version of the anthem at Boston's Fenway Park in 2003.
-At one point, he broke from his overly passionate performance to look at crib notes scrawled on his hand.
+quicklist: 7 category: title: Michael Bolton url: text: Michael Bolton crooned a cringe-worthy version of the anthem at Boston's Fenway Park in 2003.
+At one point, he broke from his overly passionate performance to look at crib notes scrawled on his hand. media: 16757291 caption: related:

-In 1993, Lewis caused a chorus of boos when his voice broke in the middle of his "Star Spangled Banner" performance at an NBA game.
-He told the crowd he'd "make up for it" but went on to butcher the remainder of the song.
+quicklist: 8 category: title: Olympics Champion Carl Lewis url: text: In 1993, Lewis caused a chorus of boos when his voice broke in the middle of his "Star Spangled Banner" performance at an NBA game.
+He told the crowd he'd "make up for it" but went on to butcher the remainder of the song. media: 16757948 caption: related:

 In a Jan.
 2011 interview "Nightline," Barr said that she "felt like crying" during that moment.